LEICA S-E / S2

 Review

-The shutter noise is not very loud, but you can feel the vibration of the huge mirror going up and down.
+The body of the LEICA S-E/S2 is big, like holding a lunchbox.
+The shutter sound is not so loud, but there is a vibration from the huge mirror going up and down.

-I use a Hasselblad lens with a lens shutter, but the camera’s metering is via a mirror, so when the shutter is released, the mirror is first raised and the lens shutter operates, so it is not so different from using a normal mechanical shutter.
-This is because it is impossible to use only the lens shutter like a mirrorless camera due to the metering system.
-I don’t think I would actively use the lens shutter except for strobe synchronization.
+I use Hasselblad lenses with leaf shutters, but the camera’s metering is via the mirror, so when you press the shutter, the mirror goes up first, and then the leaf shutter operates, so it doesn’t feel much different from using a normal mechanical shutter.
+The camera’s specifications mean that it is not possible to use only the leaf shutter like a mirrorless camera, so it can’t be helped.
+I don’t actively use the leaf shutter except for flash synchronization.

-When using the battery charger that comes standard with the camera, the charger terminal is inserted into the battery’s square recess, similar to the old DMR (Digital Module R).
+When using the standard battery charger, the terminals of the charger are inserted into the square recess of the battery, which is similar to the old DMR (Digital Module R).

-The LEICA S is offered with a genuine mount adapter, and I purchased the 16030 Leica S Adapter H to mount my Hasselblad H lens.
+A genuine mount adapter is provided for the LEICA S, and I purchased the 16030 Leica S Adapter H to mount a Hasselblad H lens.

-The genuine adapter is very finely made and accepts the H lenses with great care.
+The genuine adapter is very well made and holds the H lens securely.

-There seems to be a firmware 2.5, but I can’t find it on the LEICA site.
-I saw that the firmware can only be obtained from the registered user, but it can be downloaded from the S3 normal web site, so maybe the policy has changed.
-I tried registering the Leica product but could not find the firmware.
+Firmware 2.5 seems to be available, but I can’t find it on the LEICA site.
+I saw information that the firmware can only be obtained from registered users.
+It seems that the S3 can be downloaded from the normal website, so the policy may have changed.
+I tried to register my Leica product, but couldn’t find the firmware.

 I will post the results of operating the H lenses I have immediately after arrival.